panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 --- middle
 # Introduction

-At the first meeting of the Path Aware Networking Research Group {{PANRG}}, at IETF 99 {{PANRG-99}}, Oliver Bonaventure led a discussion of "A Decade of Path Awareness" {{PATH-Decade}}, on attempts, which were mostly unsuccessful for a variety of reasons, to exploit Path Aware techniques and achieve a variety of goals over the past decade.
+At the first meeting of the Path Aware Networking Research Group {{PANRG}}, at IETF 99 {{PANRG-99}}, Olivier Bonaventure led a discussion of "A Decade of Path Awareness" {{PATH-Decade}}, on attempts, which were mostly unsuccessful for a variety of reasons, to exploit Path Aware techniques and achieve a variety of goals over the past decade.
 At the end of that discussion, two things were abundantly clear.

 - The Internet community has accumulated considerable experience with many Path Aware techniques over a long period of time, and